wk275/qbTools-v2/README.md

 dpkg-architecture| grep HOST_ARCH_BITS
 ```

-# qbTools  !!! under construction DO NOT USE !!!
+# qbTools64  !!! under construction DO NOT USE !!!

 This repository installs tools for the QBUS environment
 It creates docker containers for